-Ophthalmic Partners treats choroidal nevus for patients in Philadelphia, Pennsylvania; Cherry Hill, New Jersey; and the surrounding communities.
+Ophthalmic Partners treats choroidal nevus for patients in Philadelphia, Pennsylvania and the surrounding communities.

 Sometimes a choroidal nevus is referred to as an eye freckle or a mole on the eye surface.
 The choroidal nevus growths are flat and greyish and are usually found in the choroid, which is a layer of blood vessels between the retina and the sclera.
 The growths are not usually seen in children.

 Choroidal nevus occurs when pigmented cells in the back of the eye begin to clump together.